-To tour the island of Corregidor, visitors are herded on a 28-seater cable car.
-It is the main mode of transport in the island during World War II and is still the main mode of transportation in the island now.
+Touring the island of Corregidor, visitors are herded on a 28-seater cable car.
+It’s the main mode of transportation in the island during World War II and is still the main mode of transportation in the island now that the war has ended.
 The ones traversing the roads now however are just replicas of the ones used during those bygone days.

-The designs of the current trams are pretty neat; orange colored, open aired, seats and ceilings made of wood.
+The designs of the current trams are pretty neat; painted in orange, open-aired and with seats and ceilings made of wood.
 A brass bell is installed off its side and is used to signal the time for visitors to head back to their respective cars.
-Colorful umbrellas hang from one of its corner and can be used by the passengers during the many stopover.
+Colorful umbrellas hang from one of its corner and can be used by the passengers during its many stopovers.

-After boarding down the ferry, guests are grouped into their respective tranvias.
+After boarding down the ferry from Manila, guests are grouped into their respective tranvias.
 Foreign visitors are herded on English-speaking trams, daytour peeps on a separate ones, and overnighters on a different car.
-I think the only difference between these trams is the language that was gonna be used by the tour guide as we basically went through the same route.
+I think the only difference between these are the language spoken by the tour guide as we basically went through the same route.

 I was bunched with the foreign guys (not because I looked like a foreigner but I think they did not know where to group me as I was travelling alone).
 I think I was quite lucky as the guide we got was really funny.
 She was rattling off facts about disappearing guns, heavy batteries, fleeing generals, ghosts, Japanese bombings interspersed with jokes and wisecracks.

 The ride takes a leisurely pace through Corregidor’s heavily wooded roadways.
 We boarded down every now and then on the many points of interest in the island and I lost count as to the number of stops we made.

 Without these trams, touring the entire island of Corregidor in a day’s time would be quite impossible, well unless you brought a bike with you.